joaotavora/yasnippet/doc/snippet-expansion.rst

   * Otherwise, it won't be considered.

-In the mentioned scenario, set ``yas/buffer-local-condition`` like this
+In the mentioned scenario, set ``yas-buffer-local-condition`` like this

 .. sourcecode:: common-lisp

   (add-hook 'python-mode-hook
             '(lambda ()
-               (setq yas/buffer-local-condition
+               (setq yas-buffer-local-condition
                      '(if (python-in-string/comment)
                           '(require-snippet-condition . force-in-comment)
                         t))))